HealthCatalyst/Fabric.Cashmere/README.md

 ## Running the Demo App

-Run `ng serve` to serve the demo application on port 4200.
+Run `npm run build:lib && ng serve user-guide` to serve the demo application on port 4200.